 This new crime drama will definitely speak to all crime show fans out there!
 But what’s interesting about this upcoming Fox series is that it might also be interesting to those who love a good, juicy family drama.
 Don’t believe me?
 Just check out the first look video Fox recently released and see for yourself.

-Prodigal Son debuts on September 23, 2019, and air every Monday at 9/8 central.Last updated
+Prodigal Son debuted on September 23, 2019, and airs every Monday at 9/8 central.Last updated